CGCL-codes/Whale/README.md

 We deploy the Whale system on a cluster consisting of 30 machines.
 Each machine is equipped with a 16-core 2.6GHz Intel(R) Xeon(R) CPU , 64GB RAM, 256GB HDD, Red Hat 6.2 system, a Mellanox InfiniBand FDR 56Gbps NIC and a 1Gbps Ethernet NIC.
 One machine is configured to be the master node running as nimbus, and the others machines serve as worker nodes running as supervisors.

 ## 3.2 Building Whale
-Before building Whale, developers should first build Apache Storm version 2.0.0-SNAPSHOT source code and install the library in local warehouse.
+Before building Whale, developers should first build the source code of Apache Storm version 2.0.0-SNAPSHOT and install the library in local warehouse.

-If you already deploy the Apache Storm (version 2.0.0-SNAPSHOT) cluster environment, you only need to replace these jars to `$STORM_HOME/lib` and `$STORM_HOME/lib-worker`
+If you already deploy Apache Storm (version 2.0.0-SNAPSHOT), you only need to replace these jars to `$STORM_HOME/lib` and `$STORM_HOME/lib-worker`
 > * storm-client-2.0.0-SNAPSHOT.jar
 > * whale-rdma-2.0.0-SNAPSHOT.jar